Serving Winston-Salem, Clemmons, Kernersville, NC & Beyond

 Your teeth are very important to you.
 They help you eat and feel confident.
 However, sometimes emergencies happen that damage your teeth.
 You may have fallen and chipped a tooth or maybe you have a toothache.
 Whatever the case, the team at Winston Smiles has the experience and innovative equipment to help you during a dental emergency.
 Contact or visit our office now to get the support you need!
-Our emergency dentist is proud to serve individuals and families throughout the Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, and Wallburg, NC area.
+Our emergency dentist is proud to serve individuals and families throughout the Winston-Salem, Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, Wallburg, Kernersville, High Point, and Greensboro, NC areas.

 What Constitutes a Dental Emergency?